 The main set of regulations in health and safety are the Management of Health and Safety at Work Regulations 1999.

 These regulations sit just above the other regulations because they are designed to provide more detailed information on what an employer needs to do to manage health and safety.

-This is where you will also hear people talk also about risk assessments, as regulation 3 of the management regs discusses the need for employers to undertake suitable and sufficient assessments of risk so that you can identify what risks employees will be exposed to whilst undertaking their work.
+This is where you will also hear people talk about risk assessments, as regulation 3 of the management regulations discusses the need for employers to undertake suitable and sufficient assessments of risk so you can identify what risks employees will be exposed to while they’re working.

 Other notable regulations are the Workplace Regulations 1992 which cover a wide range of basic health, safety and welfare issues like:

 - The Quarries Regulations 1999